Sunday, August 9, 2015

 Here, in 1821, he invented an 86-symbol alphabet providing the Cherokees with the only written Indian language in the United States.

-(Sequoyah, Maker Cherokee Alphabet)
+(Sequoyah, Maker of the Cherokee Alphabet)

 Confederate War Marker